Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Threshold
 ---------

-You can manage threshold.conf for :ref:`suricata` using :ref:`salt` pillars.
+You can manage threshold entries for :ref:`suricata` using :ref:`salt` pillars.
 The format of the pillar file can be seen below, as well as in ``/opt/so/saltstack/default/pillar/thresholding/pillar.usage`` and ``/opt/so/saltstack/default/pillar/thresholding/pillar.example``

 .. note::